brandttru/Focus-Bear-Onboarding/9. Writing meaningful automated tests/nestjs-testing-intro.md

 It simplifies testing by creating test modules instead of using real modules.
 This allows for testing to involve less components before involving more.
 It also follows NestJS's dependency injection system, so services and controllers in the test environment also receive dependencies like in production.
 It also works with Jest, providing the same benefits from it.

 ### What are the challenges of writing tests for a NestJS application?
 NestJS often has complex external dependency injections and as such they must mocked when performing unit testing.
+This was something I faced when creating my test module and had to use jest.fn() to mock values for any function calls I made with dependencies.
 Tests also must be maintainable as they will scale with the code.
-Ensuring that it is easy to add new test cases and update old news will be the difference in ensuring continuous progression.
+Ensuring that it is easy to add new test cases and update old ones will be the difference in ensuring continuous progression.